mugoh/qstioner-v2/README.md

 ### Running the application
-- Edit the .env_sample file to have your preferred environment settings The following will be required:
+Edit the env_sample file to have your preferred environment settings The following will be required:

 ``` shell